raspberrypilearning/install-raspberry-pi-desktop/en/step_3.md

 ### Mac

 + Drag the Etcher icon to the **Applications** folder.
+The installation will then happen automatically.

 ![etcher mac install](images/etcher_mac_install.PNG)

-The installation will proceed automatically.

 + Open the Etcher program from the **Applications** folder.